30 AWESOME Things To Do at Lake Louise in Summer

 Get On The Bow Valley Parkway

-One of the best things to do in Lake Louise in the summer is to take one of the most scenic drives.
+One of the best things to do in Lake Louise in the summer is to take one of the most scenic drives in the Canadian Rockies.
 Visitors from Lake Louise to Banff can drive or ride a bike down the Bow Valley Parkway.
-While it’s far faster to take the four-lane highway to town, the Bow Valley Parkway takes a much more relaxed pace and is even more stunning with plenty of stops.
+While taking the four-lane highway to town is far faster, the Bow Valley Parkway (also called the 1A) takes a much more relaxed pace and is even more stunning with plenty of stops.

 The road winds through the valley with many scenic viewpoints, picnic areas, and attractions like Johnston Canyon and Castle Mountain.
 There are some closures to be aware of on the Bow Valley Parkway, specifically in June and September.
 We break down all the details here.